sneas/component-library/README.md

 Requirements:
 * easy to install
 * easy to manage components
-* easy add into existing build process
+* easy to integrate with project's build process
+* absence of conflicts with project's JS and CSS

 ## Installation